 This database modeling technique makes it possible for IT professionals to come up with agile enterprise data warehouses.

 It uses a layered structure and it was developed to handle issues with flexibility, agility, and scalability that are associated with other schema models.
 It makes it possible to add new data sources without disrupting the existing schema.

 What are the Advantages of a Data Mart?

-A few advantages of Data Pipeline are listed below:
+A few advantages of the Data Mart are listed below:

 - Data Marts are efficient, and cost-effective solutions as they take are cheaper to deploy than Data Warehouses and data access.